SOC 2 vs. ISO 27001: Compare Two of Today’s Most Common Security Frameworks

 What is ISO 27001?

-ISO 27001 can be a company-wide certification, or you can get one (or several) products or services across the business certified separately.
-For example, if your customers are specifically asking about your SaaS offering, you can limit your certification to focus only on that product.
+For example, if your customers are specifically asking about your SaaS offering, you can limit your certification to focus only on the ISMS supporting the operations underlying that product.

 Like SOC 2, ISO 27001 isn’t mandatory—but market demand for certification has and is projected to continue to grow significantly.
 And since experts say it can take up to 24 months to become compliant if you’re starting from scratch, we recommend starting earlier than you think you need to (and leveraging automation software like Drata to cut that time by an order of magnitude).